p4-k4/flutter_package_value/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to our [GitHub repository](https://github.com/p4-k4/flutter_package_value).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author
 Paurini Taketakehikuroa Wiringi